Middlesex National Bank (Lowell, MA)

 Newspaper Excerpt

-Lowell, for the closed Middlesex National bank calls for submission of claims against the bank.
+Receiver for the closed Middlesex National Bank calls for submission of proof of all claims against the bank

 Source